-Over the course of my 15+ years in the health and wellness industry (including many years as a coach, fitness technology consultant, strength coach, and EMT), I’ve seen a lot of different lifestyles: many of which are unhealthy.
+Over my 15+ years in the health and wellness industry (including many years as a coach, fitness technology consultant, strength coach, and EMT), I’ve seen a lot of different lifestyles: many of which are unhealthy.

-For more inspiration, be sure to also check out our collection of helpful quotes about health.
+For more inspiration, be sure to check out our collection of helpful quotes about health.

 5 Things To Consider If You Want To Live a Healthy Lifestyle